 Semen culture

-If the semen analysis reveals the presence of more than 1 million leukocytes/ml, a semen culture would be required.
-Basically, it is a bacteriological study of the sperm.
+If the semen analysis reveals the presence of more than 1 million leukocytes/ml, a semen culture is required.
+Basically, it is a bacteriological study of the sperm to detect microorganisms.

-If the result of the semen culture is negative, which occurs more often than not, it means that the cause of infertility is not an infection.
+If the result of the semen culture is negative, which occurs more often than not, it means that there is no infection.
+In contrast, if the quantity of microorganisms is greater than the normal values, infection is present.

 The karyotype is the set of chromosomes that has every cell of an individual.
 Specifically, in the human being, there are 23 pairs of chromosomes and one of them corresponds to the sex chromosomes (XX for the female and XY for the male).